 Plan Your West Coast National Park Adventure

-- Before visiting a west coast national park, check the NPS website.
+- Before visiting any national park, check the NPS website.
 It is the most reliable source of information on the current conditions, closures, rules, and alerts.
 Be sure to check the weather, as well.

 - Almost all national parks have an entrance fee.
 The America the Beautiful Pass is affordable if you visit at least three national parks in a year.
 It costs $80 and is valid for one year.